BettercareHealth/bettercare/perinatal-hiv/test-answers.md

 # Answers

-After each answer, the number indicates from where the questions were taken.
-For each question that you answer incorrectly, please re-learn the corresponding section.
+Relearn the sections in brackets for questions you get wrong.

 ## Test 1: Introduction to perinatal HIV